-If you often feel yourself dragging during the day, you’d probably like to know how to feel more energetic.
-Well, here’s some good news for yogis: You can practice yoga for energy!
-Yoga creates harmony between mind, body, and spirit; when you’re tired, there is often an imbalance in at least one of these areas.
+If you often feel like you’re dragging through the day, you’d probably like to know how to feel more energetic.
+If that’s the case, you can practice yoga for energy!
+Yoga creates harmony between mind, body, and spirit.
+When you’re tired, there is often an imbalance in at least one of these areas.

 Why Yoga For Energy is So Effective

-There are a few reasons yoga can increase energy effectively.
+There are a few reasons yoga can boost your energy level.
 First, its powerful breathing techniques help move oxygen through the body.
-Every time you take a deep yogic breath, you help that energizing oxygen flow through your bloodstream.
-There are also yoga mudras (gestures) yogis use to increase energy.
+Every time you take a deep yogic breath, you help energizing oxygen flow through your bloodstream.
+There are also mudras (gestures) yogis use to increase energy.

 Another aspect of yoga for energy is probably obvious.
 If you practice regularly, you’ll be in better physical shape!
 When your body is in shape and functioning well, your energy level is steadier and lasts longer.
 As with any form of exercise, yoga asanas increase endorphins, which in turn boost energy.